-Mr. Kenney was an apprentice artist at The Santa Fe Opera during the summer of 2017 where he covered Dr. Falke in Fledermaus.
-The summer before, he covered the role of Dandy in The Ballad of Baby Doe as a studio artist with Central City Opera.
+In the summer of 2017, Mr. Kenney was an apprentice artist at Santa Fe Opera, where he covered Dr. Falke in Die Fledermaus, while the summer before, he covered the role of Dandy in Douglas Moore’s The Ballad of Baby Doe as a studio artist at Central City Opera.
 Other roles in his repertoire include Papageno in The Magic Flute, the title role in Rubinstein’s The Demon, Marullo in Rigoletto, Guglielmo in Così fan tutte, and Leporello in Don Giovanni.

 “The high point of this work was the paired, seething anger of baritone Christopher Kenney and soprano Leah Hawkins in ‘I, Too, Sing America / Okay ‘Negroes’,’ sung to poetry by Langston Hughes and June Jordan, respectively.”